MarkT1065/wheeler/wheeler_v2_spec.md

 ## Key Design Principles

 ### 1. Multi-Account Support
-All asset tables (Stock, Option, Treasury, Dividend) reference an Account via `account_id` foreign key.
+All asset tables (Cash, Stock, Option, Treasury, Dividend) reference an Account via `account_id` foreign key.
 This enables tracking multiple portfolios or accounts within a single database.
+Each account has its own cash balance tracked in the Cash table.

 ### 2. Transaction-Centric Accounting
 The Transaction table serves as the source of truth for all financial movements.
 Account value is calculated as the sum of all transaction net amounts for that account.